njoubert/csp.js/README.md

 Constraint Satisfaction Problem Solver

-This is a JavaScript library for expressing and solving constraint satisfaction problems.
+This is a TypeScript library for expressing and solving constraint satisfaction problems.
 It solves discrete finite-domain problems via recursive backtracking.

 ## Example